 July 29, 2020

-Work in the mind of man is too easily achieved by man.
+Work in the mind of man is too easy for man to achieve.
 Pastors and leaders in the religious world, for example, rely on their gifts and positions to do their work.
-People who follow them for a long time will be infected by their gifts and be influenced by some of what they are.
-They focus on people’s gifts, abilities and knowledge, and they pay attention to some supernatural things and many profound unrealistic doctrines (of course, these profound doctrines are unattainable).
-They do not focus on changes to people’s disposition, but rather they focus on training people’s preaching and working abilities, improving people’s knowledge and rich religious doctrines.
-They do not focus on how much people’s disposition is changed or how much people understand the truth.
-They do not concern themselves with the substance of people, much less try to know people’s normal and abnormal states.
-They do not counter people’s notions or reveal their notions, much less mend their deficiencies or corruptions.
-Most of the people who follow them serve by their natural gifts, and what they express is knowledge and vague religious truth, which are out of touch with reality and are completely unable to confer people with life.
-In fact, the substance of their work is nurturing talent, nurturing a person with nothing into a talented seminary graduate who later goes on to work and lead.
-With six thousand years of God’s work can you find out any laws of it?
-There are a lot of rules and restrictions in the work that man does, and the human brain is too dogmatic.
-So what man expresses is some knowledge and realization within all his experiences.
+People who follow them for a long time will be infected by their gifts and influenced by some of their being.
+They focus on people’s gifts, abilities and knowledge, and they pay attention to supernatural things and many profound, unrealistic doctrines (of course, these profound doctrines are unattainable).
+They do not focus on changes in people’s dispositions, but rather on training people to preach and work, improving people’s knowledge and their abundant religious doctrines.
+They do not focus on how much people’s disposition is changed nor on how much people understand of the truth.
+They do not concern themselves with people’s essence, and much less do they try to know people’s normal and abnormal states.
+They do not counter people’s notions, nor do they reveal their notions, much less do they prune people for their deficiencies or corruptions.
+Most who follow them serve with their gifts, and all they release is religious notions and theological theories, which are out of touch with reality and completely unable to confer life onto people.
+In fact, the essence of their work is nurturing talent, nurturing a person with nothing into a talented seminary graduate who later goes on to work and lead.
+Can you discern any laws in God’s six thousand years of work?
+There are many rules and restrictions in the work that man does, and the human brain is too dogmatic.
+What man expresses, therefore, is knowledge and realizations that are within the scope of his experience.
 Man is unable to express anything apart from this.
-Man’s experiences or knowledge do not arise from his innate gifts or his instinct; they arise because of God’s guidance and God’s direct shepherding.
-Man has only the organ to accept this shepherding and not the organ to directly express what divinity is.
-Man is unable to be the source, he can only be a vessel that accepts water from the source; this is the human instinct, the organ that one should have as a human being.
-If a person loses the organ to accept God’s word and loses the human instinct, that person also loses what is most precious, and loses the duty of created man.
+Man’s experiences or knowledge do not arise from his innate gifts or his instinct; they arise because of God’s guidance and direct shepherding.
+Man has only the faculty to accept this shepherding and no faculty that can express directly what divinity is.
+Man is unable to be the source; he can only be a vessel that accepts water from the source.
+This is the human instinct, the faculty that one should have as a human being.
+If a person loses the faculty that accepts God’s word and loses the human instinct, that person also loses what is most precious, and loses the duty of created man.
 If a person has no knowledge or experience of God’s word or His work, that person loses his duty, the duty he should perform as a created being, and loses the dignity of a created being.
 It is God’s instinct to express what divinity is, whether it is expressed in the flesh or directly by the Spirit; this is God’s ministry.
-Man expresses his own experiences or knowledge (that is, expresses what he is) during God’s work or afterward; this is man’s instinct and man’s duty, it is what man should achieve.
-Although the expression of man falls far short of what God expresses, and there are a lot of rules in what man expresses, man must fulfill the duty he should fulfill and do what he must do.
-Man should do everything humanly possible to fulfill his duty, and there should not even be the slightest reservation.
+Man expresses his own experiences or knowledge (that is, expresses what he is) during God’s work or afterward; this is man’s instinct and man’s duty, and it is what man should achieve.
+Although man’s expression falls far short of what God expresses, and although man’s expression is bound by many rules, man must fulfill the duty he should fulfill and do what he must do.
+Man should do everything humanly possible to fulfill his duty, and he should not have even the slightest reservation.